Renny Cushing

 Robert Reynolds Cushing Jr. (July 20, 1952 – March 7, 2022) was an American politician who was a member of the New Hampshire House of Representatives as a Democrat from the town of Hampton.
 First elected in 1996, Cushing represented Rockingham District 21.
 He served nine non-consecutive terms (previously representing Rockingham Districts 14, 15 and 22).

 Early life and education

 Cushing was born in Portsmouth, New Hampshire, to Robert R. Cushing Sr and Marie (Mulcahy) Cushing.
 At the age of 15, he spoke at the State House and argued in favor of lowering the voting age from 21 to 18.

-He was raised Hampton, New Hampshire with his six younger siblings and graduated from Winnacunnet High School in Hampton.
+He was raised in Hampton, New Hampshire with his six younger siblings and graduated from Winnacunnet High School in Hampton.
 He also later served as the elected moderator of the Winnacunnet School District from 1993.

 He briefly attended Granite State College, before dropping out and working a number of miscellaneous jobs across the US as well as Canada, including as a sanitation worker, a miner, and a farmworker.
 He then settled back in New Hampshire and took up welding and carpentry.